Altinn/altinn-studio-docs/content/app/development/configuration/authorization/_index.en.md

 ### Example

-The below example show a part of XACML 3.0 Policy where a resource is identified.
+The below example shows a part of the XACML 3.0 Policy where a resource is defined.

 ```xml {linenos=false,hl_lines=[3,7,11]}
 <xacml:AllOf>